ct-js/ct-js/README.md

 ### Releasing ct.js

-This is left for emergencies only, as Gitlab CI should prepare binaries for GitHub and send them to itch.io as well
+This is for emergencies only, as Gitlab CI should prepare binaries for GitHub and send them to itch.io as well

 ```sh
 # Builds docs and adds them to ct.js app